 The scan rate, $d\nu/dt$, is the rate at which a resonant experiment must tune its resonance frequency while maintaining sensitivity to an axion at a given coupling strength.
 To calculate the total scan rate of the combined pickups, we consider the scan rate of each pickup if it were operating on its own, $(d\nu/dt)_i$.
 The summed scan rate over $N$ pickups when all are tuned in unison is:

 This equation assumes that the signals add coherently, and would not be relevant for pickups operating at times separated by more than the axion coherence time.

-Concerns often arise in axion experiments related to phase delays of the electromagnetic signal.
+Concerns related to phase delays of the electromagnetic signal often arise in axion experiments.
 Any relative phase delay in the case of the DMRadio-Core pickups can be calibrated and corrected for in software, thanks to the low frequencies at which the experiment operates.

 Similarly, the de Broglie wavelength of the axion dark matter must be considered as well.
 The de Broglie wavelength defines the distance over which the axion signal is expected to be coherent, as set by dark matter halo dynamics.
-The minimum de Broglie wavelength probed by DMRadio-GUT is 10 km, well within the physical extent of the experiment.
+The minimum de Broglie wavelength probed by DMRadio-GUT is 10 km, much larger than the physical extent of the experiment.
 As a result, the induced signal within the experiment will be phase coherent across the extent of the experiment.
 By extension, the voltage induced across all the slits will also be phase coherent and will not pose a concern for the readout scheme.